T

 TinyBizTools

-Margin vs Markup Calculator
+Margin vs Markup Calculator — Free Pricing Tool for Business

 Convert between margin and markup instantly.
-Enter either to see the other — plus selling price, profit, and a reference table.
+Enter either value to see the other — plus selling price, profit, and a reference table.
 Free calculator.

 $